elijahr/nim-ci/README.md

 ### Other CIs

+The `nim-ci.sh` script should work with any CI that can run bash scripts.
-The [.travis.yml](https://github.com/elijahr/nim-ci/blob/devel/.travis.yml) config is an easy to read example.
+Pull requests with configuration files for other CIs are welcome.
+The [.travis.yml](https://github.com/elijahr/nim-ci/blob/devel/.travis.yml) config is an easy to read example to follow.
 Essentially:

 1. Install Nim